 The top four winemakers control one-third of the U.S. Market, with E & J Gallo controlling over one quarter of the market alone.

 It doesn’t stop there.
 Behind the thousands of seemingly unique brands available are just a few multinational corporations that control the majority of the food we eat.
 Are you having pumpkin pie?
 Libby’s pumpkin puree & Carnation evaporated milk are Nestle brands.
-Your cranberries are likely marketed under the brand Ocean Spray, but the Ocean Spray brand is actually owned by PepsiCo.
+Other Thanksgiving staples including Stove Top stuffing, Jet-Puffed marshmallows, Jell-O and Cool Whip are all brands owned by the Kraft Heinz companies.

 Sign your name to a message to legislators telling the to support the Farm System Reform Act!